-When planning a renovation, it can be helpful to know what kind of investment is required,, however, we are always hesitant to give a number when we receive a call that asks “how much is it going to cost?”
+When planning a renovation, knowing what kind of investment is required can be helpful.
+We are often asked, "How much will my renovation cost?"; however, we are always hesitant to give a number.
 This is for a number of reasons:

 Without seeing your home, it is so hard for us to determine the scope of work.